17 Texas Revolution & Mexican War

 As Northerners and British rightly suspected, Polk was more dedicated to the cause of spreading slavery into the Southwest than he was tussling with Redcoats over some Douglas Firs and salmon.
 And he coveted the deep-water ports of San Diego and San Francisco, as did the British and French.
 But Texas was the top priority.
 After William Henry Harrison died from pneumonia shortly into his presidency in 1841, his VP John Tyler (the other half of Tippecanoe & Tyler, Too) dedicated himself to acquiring Texas for the U.S. It finally happened toward the very end of his administration, but Mexico never relinquished its claim on Texas, even after Santa Anna’s loss at San Jacinto.
 They invaded Texas twice in 1842.
 The U.S. annexed Texas as a state in 1845, severing relations with Mexico, and Polk moved to solidify American claims on the upper half of Mexico.

 Similar to its inconsistent trade policies in Tejas, Mexico variously welcomed then banned American trade in Santa Fe.
 And similar to Tejas, far northern Mexico resisted Santa Anna’s efforts to centralize power.
 Santa Fe, or La Villa Real de la Santa Fe de San Francisco de Asís (Royal Town of the Holy Faith of St. Francis of Assisi), was a nexus for furs, turquoise, blankets, and silver during the Rocky Mountain trade era of the 1820s and ’30s, and Americans defined Santa Fe as being in far western Texas.
 By the 1840s, it was too late for Mexico to divert economic traffic along a north-south axis toward Mexico City.
 Santa Fe was Americanizing, regardless of who its official ruler was.
 California was too, especially after the establishment of the Old Spanish Trail connecting Santa Fe to Los Angeles.
+California’s Hispanic population, meanwhile, was sparse, numbering only 3.5k.
 Old Western Trails

 California Bear FlagIn 1846, California underwent a sped-up version of the Texas independence movement called the Bear Flag Revolt, this one also launched by a biracial alliance but opposed by most Californios, especially those in Los Angeles and San Diego.
 The white Bear Flag rebels were already squatting on their land by that point, so there was never the strong early alliance enjoyed by Texians and Tejanos, despite an earlier generation of white merchants from the East Coast having assimilated in the 1830s.
 Having large Anglo populations and American economic control in upper Mexico made the military takeover in California easier than Texas.

 President Polk offered to buy the upper half of Mexico, the part that really interested the U.S., for $30 million (25 for Upper California and 5 for New Mexico).
-However, Mexico refused diplomat James Slidell’s proposal and another $3.75 million to settle the Rio Grande/Nueces dispute in Texas.
+Undoubtedly, Polk would’ve preferred this situation over war, and it was fair to make the offer, but unreasonable to demand that Mexico accept the offer.
+Mexico refused diplomat James Slidell’s proposal and another $3.75 million to settle the Rio Grande/Nueces dispute in Texas.
 Polk either feigned outrage or was genuinely upset at the show of disrespect.
 “Slidell’s Rebuff” was Polk’s justification for a declaration of war against Mexico.
-But Mexico refusing to sell half of itself to the U.S. probably wasn’t the firmest grounds for war, even Polk realized, so he had American troops stir up an incident between the contested Nueces and Rio Grande rivers, which was then tacked onto the war declaration message.
+But Mexico refusing to sell half of itself to the U.S. wasn’t the firmest grounds for war, even Polk realized, so he had American troops stir up an incident between the contested Nueces and Rio Grande rivers, which was then tacked onto the war declaration message.
 Polk ordered General Zachary Taylor to march south of the Nueces from Corpus Christi and build Fort Texas across the Rio Grande from Matamoros, Mexico.
 Mexico took the bait and ambushed Taylor’s dragoons (mounted cavalry), shedding “American blood on American soil” as Polk wrote about what Mexico claimed was a defensive maneuver.
 With superior numbers, Mexico’s forces defeated American forces upriver from Zachary Taylor’s camp.

 "War News From Mexico" (1848), Richard Caton Woodville, Crystal Bridges Museum of American Art, Bentonville, AR